coolbho3k/manuf/README.md

 Parser utility for Wireshark's OUI database.
 ---

+Converts MAC addresses into a manufacturer using Wireshark's OUI database.

 Optimized for quick lookup performance by reading the entire file into memory on initialization.
 Maps ranges of MAC addresses to manufacturers and comments (descriptions).
 Contains full support for netmasks and other strange things in